stonerlab/Stoner-PythonCode/doc/UserGuide/analysisfile.rst

             the data is evenly spaced to start with.

-        The *result* and *replace* arguments are passed through to :py:meth:`Stoner.Core.DataFile.add_column` unless *replace* is **False** in which case, the smoothed data is passed back as the return value and the current :py:class:`AnalyseFile` is left unmodified.
+        The *result* and *replace* arguments are passed through to :py:meth:`Stoner.Core.DataFile.add_column` unless *replace* is **False** in which case, the smoothed data is passed back as the return value and the current :py:class:`AnalysisMixin` is left unmodified.

     - Savitzky-Golay filtering